Palestinians light candles to honor the late South African leader Nelson Mandela as they mourn in Gaza City, Gaza, Dec. 8, 2013.

 Alan Heil, a regular contributor to the Washington Report on Middle East Affairs, was an OSCE observer at the Jan.
 3 Croatia parliamentary election and deputy director of the Voice of America before his retirement two years ago.

 PRESIDENTIAL FIRST-ROUND BALLOTING STRENGTHENS MODERATE VICTORY IN CROATIA

 On Jan.
 24, Croatian voters in the first round of presidential elections strongly reinforced the victory of the moderates in the parliamentary poll earlier in the month.
 Sixty-five-year-old Stipe Mesic, last chair of the former Yugoslavia’s rotating presidency and a candidate of a smaller four-party centrist coalition, gained nearly 42 percent of the vote.
 Second was the nominee of the SDP-Social Liberal Party coalition, Drazen Budisa, with 28 percent.
-The two were slated, as the Washington Report went to press, to face each other in a Feb.
+The two were slated, as the Washington Report on Middle East Affairs, went to press, to face each other in a Feb.
 7 runoff.
 Foreign Minister Mate Granic, the candidate of President Tudjman’s hard-line HDZ and a moderate in that party, finished third with 22 percent of the vote and was eliminated from further contention in the presidential race.
 A number of observers called the first-round results the final consolidation of a new era in Croatian politics. —A.H.